Ironwood Meta Key Agreement and Authentication Protocol

 \subsection{Brute Force Attacks on the Ironwood Key Agreement Protocol}

 We now discuss the security level of the individual secret components in the Ironwood protocol.
 For accuracy we give the following definition of {\it security level}.

-\begin{defn} {\bf (Security Level):} {\it A secret is said to have security level $2^k$ over a finite field $F$ if the best known attack for obtaining the secret involves running an algorithm that requires at least $2^k$ elementary operations (addition, subtraction, multiplication, division) in the finite field $F$.} \end{defn}
+\begin{defn} {\bf (Security Level):} {\it A secret is said to have security level $2^k$ over a finite field $F$ if the best-known attack for obtaining the secret involves running an algorithm that requires at least $2^k$ elementary operations (addition, subtraction, multiplication, division) in the finite field $F$.} \end{defn}